Green tea being poured into cup. Loose leaf tea in bowl in behind

 The Bottom Line

-While these beverages may have potential anti-cancer properties, its important to remember that while they may be health-promoting, you must look at the bigger picture.
+While these beverages may have potential anti-cancer properties, it’s important to remember that while they may be health-promoting, you must look at the bigger picture.
 It’s always wise to maintain a balanced diet, exercise regularly, and seek professional medical advice for personalized cancer prevention and treatment strategies.
 These beverages should be seen as part of an overall healthy lifestyle and should not replace medical treatment or advice.
-You can’t eat a poor diet, drink and/or smoke excessively, and lead a sedentary lifestyle and expect that a tea or juice will prevent you from getting sick.
+You can’t eat a poor diet, drink and/or smoke excessively, and lead a sedentary lifestyle and expect that tea or juice will prevent you from getting sick.
 It also goes without saying that these beverages cannot cure cancer – or prevent cancer with any kind of certainty.
 If you receive a cancer diagnosis, it is important to listen to the advice of your oncologist and follow the treatment plan lined out for you.

 Sources